hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/inspired_talks/653_12_wednesday_july_3.md

 Those who have attained sameness are said to be living in God.
 All hatred is killing the "Self by the self", therefore love is the law of life.
 To rise to this is to be perfect; but the more perfect we are, less work (so-called) can we do.
-The Sâttvika see and know that all is mere child's play and do not trouble themselves about anything.
+The Sāttvika see and know that all is mere child's play and do not trouble themselves about anything.

 It is easy to strike a blow, but tremendously hard to stay the hand,